Angels with Dirty Faces (Sugababes album): Chart performance

 Angels with Dirty Faces served as a commercial breakthrough for the group, and majorly outperformed their previous album One Touch (2000).
-It debuted and peaked at number two on the UK Albums Chart and remained within the top 100 for forty weeks.
-It was certified Silver by the British Phonographic Industry (BPI) on 26 August 2002 and has since reached 3× Platinum in the United Kingdom.
-By August 2020, it had sold 929,000 units, domestically.
+Released on 26 August 2002 in the United Kingdom, it debuted and peaked at number two on the UK Albums Chart, behind Coldplay's A Rush of Blood to the Head with first week sales of 65,000 copies, selling more copies in seven days than One Touch in its first seven weeks.
+The album remained within the top 100 for forty weeks and was eventually certified Silver by the British Phonographic Industry (BPI) on 26 August 2002.
+It has since reached 3× Platinum in the United Kingdom.
+By August 2020, Angels with Dirty Faces had sold 929,000 units, domestically.

 Almost a month after the album's UK release, Angels with Dirty Faces was also released across Europe and in New Zealand, where it gained considerable success.
 The album received a Platinum Europe Award by the International Federation of the Phonographic Industry (IFPI) in recognition of European sales in excess of one million copies.